Our Blogs

 Where Screens Make Choices: Screens Snapshots

-Retail aisle online digital signage is an online selling application that is real-time and data-based.
+Retail aisle online digital signage is a real-time, data-driven online selling application.
 End-cap screens capitalize on POS data, e.g., optimized offers (e.g., BOGO offers) to sell through as many as possible, where it would otherwise have been unresponsive on fixed displays.
-Aisle screens provide contextual product learning (e.g., 15-second tutorials) and provide an alternate way of eliminating purchase friction, reportedly boosting average basket size by up to 20.
+Aisle screens provide contextual product learning (e.g., 15-second tutorials) and offer an alternative way to eliminate purchase friction, reportedly boosting average basket size by up to 20.

-The use of digital menu boards by QSRs is effective and results in increased customer consumption.
-They produce high-margin products, on the spot, through the high-margin day parting and suggestive selling, which has been said to boost sales by 3-5 percent (McDonalds).
-The concept of AI is to leverage weather and previous data and create customized meal combinations to increase the average value of the order and do predictive selling.
+The use of digital menu boards by QSRs is effective and increases customer consumption.
+They produce high-margin products on the spot through high-margin dayparting and suggestive selling, which has been said to boost sales by 3-5 percent (McDonald’s).
+The concept of AI is to leverage weather and historical data to create customized meal combinations, increase the average order value, and enable predictive selling.

-The digital signage is deployed at the airport and train stations so as to change the negative experiences and protracted dwelling time into positive conversions.
-The screens will be updated dynamically to service-related offers.
-In case of flight delays, the advertisements will give place to the lounge pass, and the irritation will be converted into high-margin money in real-time.
-Transit hubs are very lucrative with CPMs being as high as they offer a highly captive audience and guaranteed impressions, and, as a result, the Premium Digital Out-of-Home (DOOH) Networks are very profitable.
+The digital signage is deployed at the airport and train stations to turn negative experiences and prolonged dwell times into positive conversions.
+The screens will be dynamically updated to display service-related offers.
+In case of flight delays, the advertisements will be replaced by the lounge pass, and the irritation will be converted into high-margin revenue in real time.
+Transit hubs are very lucrative, with CPMs as high as they are because they offer a highly captive audience and guaranteed impressions; as a result, Premium Digital Out-of-Home (DOOH) Networks are very profitable.

-The interactive kiosk will bridge between online and physical store convenience to encourage impulse buying.
+The interactive kiosk will bridge the gap between online and in-store convenience to encourage impulse buying.
 It is one of the most effective examples of the use of persuasive technologies in the case of try-on mirrors, which apply Augmented Reality (AR overlays) to visualize the clothes without friction in changing rooms, so that people can buy a jacket after trying it on (in Seoul).
-This model is also used in personalized shoes, online make-up, and online product portals that will be utilized in fast and easy shopping.
+This model is also used for personalized shoes, online makeup, and online product portals to enable fast, easy shopping.

 Ethics check vs Manipulation Assistance